purduesigbots/pros-docs/v5/cli/conductor.rst

   contain much information on their own - just a target platform and a list of installed templates.
 PROS Conductor maintains two lists of files originating from templates: user files and system files.
-User files are never replaced when upgrading a project and system files are akways replaced when upgrading a project.
+User files are never replaced when upgrading a project and system files are always replaced when upgrading a project.

 Common Tasks